-Here are the links to state and federal disaster/severe weather information & resources that are available to Connecticut residents.
+Here are the links to state and federal disaster information & resources available to Connecticut residents regarding this current heat wave.
 We will be adding and/or deleting information as we receive updates.

-For Specific Information available on the 2-1-1 website, see the links below:
+For Specific Information available information and services, see the links below:

 Municipalities: To have your Cooling Center information added here or any changes made to current listings, please send your information to, firstname.lastname@example.org